-Documentation of interaction of marine organisms with plastic pollution has increased drastically over the past years (Ryan, 2015; Rochman et al., 2016; Provencher et al., 2017) covering impacts at the suborganism, organism, population, assemblage, habitat and ecosystem level.
-Though impacts have been demonstrated often at the suborganismal levels, only impacts from and beyond the population level, are considered ecologically relevant.
-These ecological impacts, less commonly documented but proven, are the ones of ultimate concern (Rochman et al., 2016 and Galloway et al., 2017).
-(Rochman et al., 2016; Galloway et al., 2017).
-Even if the far-reaching implications of marine plastic pollution at systemic levels are still not widely understood the associated hazards should be already taken into account through the precautionary approach when considering responses aimed at achieving ecological sustainability (Rochman et al., 2016; Villarrubia-Gómez et al., 2017).
+Documentation of interactions between marine organisms and plastic pollution has increased drastically over the past years (Ryan, 2015; Rochman et al., 2016; Provencher et al., 2017) covering impacts at the suborganism, organism, population, assemblage, habitat and ecosystem levels.
+Though impacts have often been demonstrated at the suborganismal levels, only impacts from and beyond the population level are considered ecologically relevant.
+For example, for some marine mammals and seabirds, even if it has been proven that the addition of debris to their habitats causes contamination via ingestion or entanglement there is, still, little evidence for this contamination being the cause of any ecological harm (Rochman et al., 2016; Galloway et al., 2017).
+These ecological impacts, less commonly documented, but in some cases proven, are the ones of ultimate concern.
+Even if the far-reaching implications of marine plastic pollution at systemic levels are still not widely understood, the associated hazards should be taken into account through the precautionary approach when considering responses aimed at achieving ecological sustainability (Rochman et al., 2016; Villarrubia-Gómez et al., 2017).

 The synthesis below is organized following the different kinds of direct interaction of plastic debris and microplastics have with organisms in the Arctic, i.e., ingestion, entanglement and rafting, including the potential biological and ecological impacts.
 In addition, it also considers the implications of the interactions in terms of constituting additional pathways for input and/or redistribution and providing for one last reservoir or matrix in which plastic pollution accumulates in the Arctic marine environment besides those covered under “Pathways and Distribution”.